GSP

 bcrypt

-Bcrypt PBKDF based on Blowfish. kc uses 16 rounds, and this is slightly slower than the SHA-* variants.
+Bcrypt PBKDF based on Blowfish.
+This is slower than the SHA-* or scrypt variants.
 On Linux, a bundled bcrypt implementation from OpenBSD is used, and its version is the one that was available at the time of this kc release.

 scrypt